EarthObservationSimulator/instrupy/instrupy/docs/synthetic_aperture_radar_desc.rst

 1. *Performance Limits for Synthetic Aperture Radar - second edition SANDIA Report 2006.* ----> Main reference.
 2. *Spaceborne SAR Study: LDRD 92 Final Report SANDIA Report March 1993.* ----> Reference for PRF validity calculations, corrections for spaceborne radar.
+3. *Synthetic Aperture Radar Polarimetry,  Jakob Van Zyl* ----> Reference for compact-pol and AIRSAR implementation for dual-pol.
+4. *SMAP Handbook* ----> Reference for SMAP implementation of dual-pol.

  .. note:: See :ref:`synthetic_aperture_radar_glossary` for names of the variables used in any discussion below.